steverusso/goclap/README.md

 `clap.go` (see [the `strrev` example one](./examples/strrev/clap.go)).
 The program can then be built with `go build`.

-Running `./strrev -u hello` will outout "OLLEH", and running `./strrev -h` will output the following help message:
+Running `./strrev -u hello` will output "OLLEH", and running `./strrev -h` will output the following help message:

 ```